Ojas13-git/geekster-dashboard/README.md

 - **Login Page**: Allows users to log in with a username and password.
 - **Protected Dashboard**: Accessible only to authenticated users.
 - **Responsive Design**: Ensured through Tailwind CSS, the application is responsive and looks good on both desktop and mobile devices.
-- **Logout Functionality**: Users can log out and be redirected to the login page.
+- **Logout Functionality**: Users can log out and be redirected to the login page which contains form validation for username and password.
 - **Middleware Protection**: Ensures that only authenticated users can access the dashboard.
 - **Session Management**: Authentication state is persisted across page reloads using cookies.